Released under the MIT License. See LICENSE for details.

 from libcst.metadata import CodeRange

 [docs] def gen_builtin_asset_ids() -> None: """Splice C++ id-enums / load-block into base.h / assets.cc.
-Reads the cached bundle manifest under ``.cache/asset_bundle/gui/`` and splices generated content into the ``// __AUTOGENERATED_BUILTIN_ASSET_IDS_*__`` autogen section in ``src/ballistica/base/base.h`` and the ``// __AUTOGENERATED_BUILTIN_ASSET_LOAD_*__`` section inside ``Assets::StartLoading()`` in ``src/ballistica/base/assets/assets.cc``.
+Reads the cached bundle manifest under ``.cache/asset_bundle/gui-minimal/`` and splices generated content into the ``// __AUTOGENERATED_BUILTIN_ASSET_IDS_*__`` autogen section in ``src/ballistica/base/base.h`` and the ``// __AUTOGENERATED_BUILTIN_ASSET_LOAD_*__`` section inside ``Assets::StartLoading()`` in ``src/ballistica/base/assets/assets.cc``.
 Idempotent — only rewrites a file if its spliced content differs from on-disk.
 Normally invoked indirectly via ``make update`` (this is the one-phase-that-can-modify-checked-in-files per the build system design); standalone invocation exists for manual regen.
 Pass ``--check`` to fail (without writing) if either file would change. """ from pathlib import Path from batools.builtinassetids import generate check = '--check' in sys.argv changed = generate(Path(pcommand.PROJROOT), check=check) if check and changed: from efro.error import CleanError raise CleanError( 'Builtin-asset id autogen sections are out of date; ' "run 'make update' to regenerate." )

 [docs] def gen_monolithic_register_modules() -> None: """Generate .h file for registering py modules.""" import os import textwrap from efro.error import CleanError from batools.featureset import FeatureSet if len(sys.argv) != 3: raise CleanError('Expected 1 arg.') outpath = sys.argv[2] featuresets = FeatureSet.get_all_for_project(str(pcommand.PROJROOT)) # Filter out ones without native modules. featuresets = [f for f in featuresets if f.has_python_binary_module] pymodulenames = sorted(f.name_python_binary_module for f in featuresets) def initname(mname: str) -> str: # plus is a special case since we need to define that symbol # ourself. return f'DoPyInit_{mname}' if mname == '_baplus' else f'PyInit_{mname}' extern_def_code = '\n'.join( f'auto {initname(n)}() -> PyObject*;' for n in pymodulenames ) py_register_code = '\n'.join( f'PyImport_AppendInittab("{n}", &{initname(n)});' for n in pymodulenames ) if '_baplus' in pymodulenames: init_plus_code = ( '\n' '// Slight hack: because we are currently building baplus as a' ' static module\n' '// and linking it in, symbols exported there (namely' ' PyInit__baplus) do not\n' '// seem to be available through us when we are compiled as' ' a dynamic\n' '// library.
 This leads to Python being unable to load baplus.' ' While I\'m sure\n' '// there is some way to get those symbols exported, I\'m worried' ' it might be\n' '// a messy platform-specific affair.
 So instead we\'re just' ' defining that\n' '// function here when baplus is present and forwarding it through' ' to the\n' '// static library version.\n' 'extern "C" auto PyInit__baplus() -> PyObject* {\n' ' return DoPyInit__baplus();\n' '}\n' ) else: init_plus_code = '' base_code = """ // Released under the MIT License.
 See LICENSE for details. #ifndef BALLISTICA_CORE_GENERATED_PYTHON_MODULES_MONOLITHIC_H_ #define BALLISTICA_CORE_GENERATED_PYTHON_MODULES_MONOLITHIC_H_ // THIS CODE IS AUTOGENERATED BY CODEGEN BUILD; DO NOT EDIT BY HAND. #include "ballistica/shared/ballistica.h" #include "ballistica/shared/python/python_macros.h" extern "C" { ${EXTERN_DEF_CODE} } namespace ballistica { /// Register init calls for all of our built-in Python modules. /// Should only be used in monolithic builds.
 In modular builds /// binary modules get located as .so files on disk as per regular /// Python behavior. void MonolithicRegisterPythonModules() { if (g_buildconfig.monolithic_build()) { ${PY_REGISTER_CODE} } else { FatalError( "MonolithicRegisterPythonModules should not be called" " in modular builds."); } } ${PY_INIT_PLUS} } // namespace ballistica #endif // BALLISTICA_CORE_GENERATED_PYTHON_MODULES_MONOLITHIC_H_ """ out = ( textwrap.dedent(base_code) .replace('${EXTERN_DEF_CODE}', extern_def_code) .replace( '${PY_REGISTER_CODE}', textwrap.indent(py_register_code, ' ') ) .replace('${PY_INIT_PLUS}', init_plus_code) .strip() + '\n' ) os.makedirs(os.path.dirname(outpath), exist_ok=True) with open(outpath, 'w', encoding='utf-8') as outfile: outfile.write(out)